-“All along, our CNC control transitions were easy,” explained Marten’s long-time Shop Supervisor Shawn Demski “HEIDENHAIN’s controls utilize conversational programming, and each model upgrade incorporated advances that added to our progress, such as better tool management and various cycles.
+“All along, our CNC control transitions were easy,” explained Marten’s long-time Shop Supervisor Shawn Demski.
+“HEIDENHAIN’s controls utilize conversational programming, and each model upgrade incorporated advances that just added to our progress such as better tool management and various cycles.
 I think it is the easiest CNC on which someone new can get up to speed, AND it’s really a strong control.”

 In 2004, when the opportunity to manufacture tough-to-machine radiation shielding that requires long cycle times presented itself, Marten staff soon realized loading material every few hours was tedious so they invested in their first five-axis HERMLE/HEIDENHAIN machine with an automated Erowa pallet.
 “Finally, we were able to program all of this, and let it load and run automatically on nights and weekends!” explained Marten.

 “In 2013, Marten started doing work on component parts for implantable medical devices,” explained Marten.
 “This forced us to develop special inspection processes and adjust our manufacturing as needed in order to ensure repeatability and accuracy during automation.
 We got ISO 9001 and ISO 13485 certified, and we continue to find ways to improve and move forward.”